Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

-We do need to first reduce the amount of unnecessary waste we generate, which often has a harmful impact on the environment and the climate; and also purchase goods which can be repurposed, repaired or or reused, and with the minimum of packaging
+We do need to first reduce the amount of waste we generate – which often has a harmful impact on the environment, and the climate.
+We also need to buy goods which can be repurposed, repaired or reused/recycled, and with the minimum of packaging

 For an insight into Reuse and Repair opportunities in the Truro area visit Too Good to Waste – Working Towards a Local Circular Economy on the Transition Falmouth website

-Recycling can often be the next most appropriate and accessible option.
+Recycling is often the next most appropriate and accessible option.
 It is a key activity for saving natural resources from going to waste, reducing litter, and helping tackle climate change.
-Research suggests that recycling can save at least 30% of the carbon emissions that the original manufacturing process produces, and makes a significant contribution to the circular economy.
+Recycling reduces carbon emissions, and makes a significant contribution to the circular economy.

 The “hard to recycle” list below covers drop-off points in the Truro Area for recycling mostly plastics, but also other hard-to-recycle materials which cannot be currently recycled from the kerbside.